The sub-title of A is For Atlas is ‘wonders of maps and mapping’ which is the perfect clue for the subject of our new online bookart course.

 Be introduced to the Society for the Diffusion of Useful Knowledge, think about perspectives, subjectivity and wonder where in the world we are.

-If maps are your thing, mark an ‘x’ in your diary on 23 August, as that’s when registration opens for MapLove!
+If maps are your thing, mark an ‘x’ in your diary for the 3rd March 2023, as that’s when the next MapLove begins!

 A is for Atlas: Wonders of Maps and Mapping, by Dr Megan Barford, is published by National Maritime Museum Greenwich.
 Look at this page to see filmed examples from the collection.